smartsizing blog

 It's hard not to notice a plethora of influenzers promoting the dumbphone- The idea that we are too weak-willed to handle the cocaine of scrolling text on a screen

-- and hence need to downgrade to mobile phones we had a decade or more ago - and also pay a pretty price for them - £370 for a monochrome 2" screen ...
-Meanwhile my recon fully functional de-Googled Pixel 4a cost around £200 [update: May 2023 now only £140!].
+- and hence need to downgrade to mobile phones we had a decade or more ago - and also pay a pretty price for them - £370 for a monochrome 2" screen (Punkt phone - out of stock)...
+Meanwhile my recon fully functional de-Googled Pixel 4a cost around £200 [update: June 2024 now only £138!]

 Another option is a Braxphone - or he can de-Google your phone - details here.